Department: The School of Education

 Time commitment: Full-time, with faculty rank; non-continuing status track; clinical position; 11-month faculty appointment in the School of Education.
 Will consider a remote position.

-Start date: Negotiable, but no later than July 1, 2019.
-Applications are currently being reviewed and continue until a suitable candidate is discerned.
+Start date: Negotiable.
+Applications are currently being reviewed and will continue until a suitable candidate is discerned.

 The Teacher Librarian Program offers coursework leading to a California Teacher Librarian Services Credential and a Master of Arts in Education degree with a school library and information technology emphasis.
 The teacher librarian (also known as school librarian, library media teacher, and library media specialist) works collaboratively with classroom teachers to develop and implement standards-based learning experiences for diverse student populations; selects, organizes, manages, and promotes the use of learning resources in all formats; and instructs students and staff in the critical evaluation, appropriate access, and effective use of information.

 The mission of the Teacher Librarian Program at Fresno Pacific University is to prepare professional educators to develop and maintain high quality library media and curricular programs by serving as information and technology specialists, instructional leaders, and collaborative partners in K-12 schools.